KittyGiraudel/site/_posts/2013-02-11-a-closer-look-at-my-sass-structure.md

 keywords:
   - sass
   - architecture
+edits:
+  - date: 2014/05/13
+    md: After a year, I got much better with Sass.
+I suggest you have a look at [this post about Sass architecture](https://www.sitepoint.com/architecture-sass-project/).
 ---

-> **Edit (2014/05/13):** after a year, I got much better with Sass.
-I suggest you have a look at [this post about Sass architecture](https://www.sitepoint.com/architecture-sass-project/).

 Hi people!
 Ever since the redesign a few weeks ago I have never stopped trying optimizing the performance of the site.
 One of my biggest concerns was having a stylesheet which is both nice and efficient.